 SIP softphones provide the architecture through a platform that makes all of this possible.

 Today – everyone is using them.
-You may not know it, but your phone carrier has one integrated, apps like WhatsApp and Skype are SIP apps, many companies use them for communications, and many more are rushing to get their own internal SIP softphones developed.
+You may not know it, but your phone carrier has one integrated, apps like WhatsApp and Skype are SIP apps, many companies use them for communications, even creating their own custom solution with our white label VoIP softphone Design Tool, and many more are rushing to get their own internal SIP softphones developed.

 When Was SIP Technology Invented?